Stuyk/honkit-plugin-sitemap/README.md

 # Sitemap Generator for Honkit

-Generate a sitemap for the gitbook website.
-The output sitemap file is `sitemap.xml`.
+Generate a sitemap for the Honkit Documentation.
+The output sitemap file is `sitemap.xml` and copied automatically.

+This updates some older versions of this plugin from Gitbook to the modern era.

 ## Install